|

 Earth Rot (Capitol, 1970),

-one of the first environmentalist albums (a suite in eight movements),
+one of the first environmentalist albums.

 Rock Messiah (RCA, 1971), a rock interpretation of Handel's masterpiece,

-Axelrod's ultimate post-Electric Prunes dream.
+Axelrod's ultimate post-Electric Prunes dream,

 to blues music (and contains The Auction and The Leading Citizen).